chinamike65/hugo-tuolesi/content/book5/book5en.md

 That is to say, there is no such thing as ever-in-itself, and all things depend on you and me, and I depend on you, and exist in an interdependent relationship.

-The teacup is not always free, it has no self-nature, the form aggregate has no self-nature, not only the form aggregate, the five aggregates have no self-nature, and they are empty without self-nature, so the five aggregates are empty.
+The teacup is not always free, it has no self-nature, the form aggregate has no self-nature, not only the form aggregate, the five aggregates have no self-nature, and they are empty of self-nature, so the five aggregates are empty.

 Emptiness is difficult to understand.